Home (Bone Thugs-n-Harmony song)

-"Home" is a song by rap group Bone Thugs-n-Harmony released as the third single from their album Thug World Order.
+"Home" is a song by American hip-hop group Bone Thugs-n-Harmony released as the third single from their album Thug World Order.
 The song features samples from British singer Phil Collins' song "Take Me Home".

 Music video

 The group flew to Geneva, Switzerland in order to feature Collins in the video.
 According to band members, "Collins was like, if y'all wanna do it, it's cool, y'all go ahead and do it, but if y'all wanna do a video, y'all gotta come here...to Switzerland" to shoot the video.
 The video carries a serious and reflective tone, with the Bone Thugs and Collins walking separately around the city, interpolating between quick flash scenes of the city streets, scenes of a drumming parade, and the members rapping (singing in Collins' case) either inside a train station or at one of several spots outside (mostly accompanied by at least one other member).
 Emphasizing the difference between Collins and the rappers, his motions are noticeably calmer and less vivid than Bone's.
 Bizzy Bone's verse was removed from the video version, as he had already been fired from the group.